namanjaloria/Java/README.md

-# This repository contain java projects.
+# This repository contains java projects.